FakeItEasy/FakeItEasy/how_to_build.md

 ### On Windows

+The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Windows builds FakeItEasy for .NET Framework 4.5, .NET Standard 2.0, .NET Standard 2.1 and .NET 5.0, and runs the tests on .NET Framework 4.6.1, .NET Core 2.1, .NET Core 3.1 and .NET 5.0.

 Ensure that the following are installed:

 1. a recent version of Visual Studio 2019 (currently this means 16.8 or later) or the Build Tools for Visual Studio 2019